Table of Contents

 Waltz etcetera

 They say the heart beats in three.
 I didn't get that for years, even after I started Waltz etcetera.
-There's only two, right?
+There are only two, right?
 Systole and disastole, lub dub.
-I made the beginner's mistake of thinking dance was all movement, no stillness.
+I made the beginning dancer's mistake of thinking dance was all movement, no stillness.
 The third beat is the rest after diastole, d'oh.
 The heart beats in three, just like a waltz.
 It sounds much better when Regina sings it.
-Have a listen, it's right near the beginning of this lovely waltz:
+Have a listen, you'll hear it right near the beginning of this lovely waltz:

 I started partner dance with swing dancing because I didn't know any better.
 It seemed popular, there were classes available.
 But when I found waltz, I connected with dancing differently.
 I like swing but I love waltz.
 There's something so sweet about waltzing.
 The triple beat gives it something, a lightness or lilting feeling duple music doesn't share but songs in compound meters do.
 The triplets make the music float; it's as if the music is infused with love.
 The air in the room is more generous.
 People connect and fall in love more easily.
 And waltz showed me the way to tango, what dance can be.
 Tango wisely incorporates waltz as one if its basic rhythms.